latest nhpb_banner 1__compressed2

 The focus of these services is on ensuring low income families in the service area, including Alamance and Caswell County, have access to heat during the winter and air conditioning during the summer.
 Funds can be used for paying bills and updating a home.

-Transportation is also available in certain towns.
+Transportation, such as a free ride, is also available in certain towns.
 Non-profits offer consolidated services in partnership with human-service agencies in Burlington, NC.
 Through the Elderly and Disabled Transportation Assistance with agency on aging offices, qualified elderly and disabled citizens receive transportation for medical appointments and grocery shopping.
+There are also free rides for people without a car for emergency appointments

 Alamance County Community Services Agency oversees Head Start and Early Head Start programs in the region.
 The programs serve children up to five years in age and emphasizes education, social service, medical care; parental involvement, nutrition and health.
 There are several different education centers in the region.